-An Office of Ordnance had been in existence in England, from the late 14th century: based in the Tower of London, it was the service responsible for the construction and maintenance of the King’s fortifications as well as for his arsenal and cannon.
-Henry V appointed the first master of ordnance around 1420, giving him charge of a small permanent establishment.
-This was permitted to greatly increase in times of war when ordnance trains were raised for the duration of each campaign comprising tradesmen, smiths, masons and carpenters, all recruited directly under the command of the Office.
+An Office of Ordnance had been in existence in England, from the late 14th century.
+Based in the Tower of London, it was the service responsible for the construction and maintenance of the King’s fortifications as well as for his arsenal and cannon.
+Henry V appointed the first Master of Ordnance around 1420, giving him charge of a small permanent establishment.
+This was permitted to greatly expand in times of war when ordnance trains were raised for the duration of each campaign comprising tradesmen, smiths, masons and carpenters, all recruited directly under the command of the Office.

 In 1518 the Office was renamed The Board of Ordnance.
 It remained in existence until 1855 .
 It was distinct from the army and navy and closely controlled the terms of service, pay, recruitment and deployment of all its own personnel.
-It could be considered the only formulation or prototype of a regular-army: indeed many of the Board’s master-generals were promoted in times of war to commander-in-chief.
+It could be considered the only formulation or prototype of a regular-army.
+Many of the Board’s Master-Generals were promoted in times of war, to commander-in-chief.

-Following the Restoration in 1683 the Board’s remit was further formalised and the salaries and personal responsibilities of its engineers were specified by Royal Warrant.
+Following the Restoration in 1683 the Board’s remit was further formalised and the salaries as well as the responsibilities of its engineers were specified by Royal Warrant.
 In 1716 two separate corps were established under the Board’s umbrella: the Corps of Engineers and the Royal Regiment of Artillery.
 Surveying and mapping was allocated to the engineers.

 Engineers were the equivalent of warrant officers: they did not receive crown commissions.
 In the early eighteenth century, as within all the Services, there was an established distinction between the amateur leader and the professional functionary: officers with the King’s commission were drawn from the aristocracy; they were gentlemen by provenance and as such were not expected to have a trade or any pretence at professionalism; their talents lay in their well-born assumption of leadership, although in practice commissions also could be bought.
 Most crown officers knew little of technology, seamanship, engineering, surveying, gunnery, or field tactics and the deficit would have been immediate and catastrophic but for a separate class of officers appointed independently from each service.
 These were the warrant officers: men of seniority and skill; literate and numerate, they were frequently of rank equal to their crown-commissioned colleagues though they had no social standing.
 In the navy, the master, the boatswain and the purser were all senior warrant officers.
 In the Board of Ordinance the warrant officers, including the chief-engineer, were ‘officer engineers’ of varying rank.